-(Acupuncture in Patients with Allergic Asthma: A Randomized Pragmatic Trial.
-Journal of Alternative & Complementary Medicine, April 2017.)
+(Acupuncture on Renal Function in Patients with Chronic Kidney Disease: A Single-Blinded, Randomized, Preliminary Controlled Study.
+Journal of Alternative & Complementary Medicine, 1 August 2017.)

 A systematic review by a joint American and Chinese team, suggests acupuncture could benefit arrhythmias.
 The most common example is atrial fibrillation but others were covered in this review.
 They studied 13 trials, involving nearly 800 patients, and found that: